From Transitional Kindergarten to High School we pursue academic excellence that is centered around God’s word throughout the school.

 The UFCA Home School Partner Program is designed to provide academic opportunities for home school middle and high school age students.

-Students can enroll in one to three courses each school year (as available).
+Students can enroll in up to four courses each school year (as available).

-Due to conference regulations, students enrolled in the High School Home School Program are not eligible to participate in UFCA HS Athletics.
+Due to conference regulations, students enrolled in the Middle School and High School Home School Program are not eligible to participate in UFCA HS Athletics.

 - Complete the UFCA New Student Enrollment Application